allegro/tradukisto/README.md

 Tradukisto is a library for Java 8+ created to convert numbers to their word representations.

-The main motivation behind its creation was lack of a production ready tool which provides numbers conversion for the Polish language.
-There are many single classes, but we felt there is definitely space for something well tested and ready to use in production without copy pasting someone else's code.
+The main motivation behind its creation was lack of a production-ready tool providing number conversion for Polish language.
+There are many individual classes, but we felt there is definitely space for something well tested and ready to use in production without copy-pasting someone else's code.

 Features
 --------